layervault/api/18_Files.md

   - `local_path` - The local path on the user's filesystem
   - `name` - The name of the file
   - `deleted_at` - When the file was deleted.
 Returns null if not deleted.
-  - `updated_at` - The updated at date for the Folders
+  - `updated_at` - The updated at date for the file
-  - `deleted_at` - The deletion date for the Folders
+  - `modified_at` - The date the client modified the file
   - `full_url` - The absolute URL to the File
   - `download_url` - The absolute URL to download a copy of the File
   - `md5` - The MD5 hash of the File